m88i/nexus-operator/README.md

 ### Openshift

-If you're running the Operator on Openshift (3.11 or 4.x+) and **you're not using Red Hat image with persistence enabled**, that's anything other than `spec.useRedHatImage: true` and `spec.persistence.persistent: true`, it's also necessary to configure a [Security Context Constraints](https://docs.openshift.com/container-platform/3.11/admin_guide/manage_scc.html) (SCC) resource.
+If you're running the Operator on Openshift (4.5+) and **you're not using Red Hat image with persistence enabled**, that's anything other than `spec.useRedHatImage: true` and `spec.persistence.persistent: true`, it's also necessary to configure a [Security Context Constraints](https://docs.openshift.com/container-platform/3.11/admin_guide/manage_scc.html) (SCC) resource.

 This is necessary because the Nexus image requires its container to be ran as UID 200.